ShirleiO/ShirleiO/README.md

 ## Hello there 👋

-💬  **"I'm a data scientist focused on building innovative platforms that streamline daily tasks and transformative change in people's lives.**
+💬  **I'm a data scientist focused on building impactful platforms, to improve people's lives.**

 My background in food safety and education has equipped me with strong analytical skills and a deep understanding of operational efficiency.